-No stranger to highly impressive stones, the Ebelyakh alluvial diamond deposit has produced some of the most exceptional fancy colored diamonds over the past three years: Last year, it unearthed a 34.17 carat yellow rough diamond, which after cutting and polishing, became a 20.69 carat fancy vivid yellow diamond named Firebird, purchased by Graff purchased in January.
-Three years ago, the mine even produced three special colored stones—yellow, pink and purple-pink—in a single month.
+No stranger to highly impressive stones, the Ebelyakh alluvial diamond deposit has produced some of the most exceptional fancy colored diamonds over the past three years: Last year, it unearthed a 34.17 carat yellow rough diamond, which after cutting and polishing, became a 20.69 carat fancy vivid yellow diamond named Firebird, purchased by Graff in January.
+Three years ago, the diamond mine even produced three special colored stones—yellow, purple-pink and pink diamonds—in a single month.

 Measuring in at 47 by 24 by 22 millimeters, Ebelyakh’s latest extraordinary gem has the potential to yield several high-quality polished diamonds.
 “Such a large natural color rough diamond is a unique discovery,” said Pavel Vinikhin, head of the ALROSA cutting and polishing division.

-However, beyond its jaw-dropping size and color, the marvel has even greater significance.
+However, beyond its jaw-dropping size and color, the diamond has even greater significance.